amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 Now let me explain why this is a terrible metric.

-##### TTD Case 1:
+##### TTD Case 1

 Someone downloads a known malicious file like a RAT which immediately gets blocked by a EPP.
 This block then gets reported to an analyst. *This encompasses all security incidents which get reported during the initial access technique/start of the attack chain.*

 In these types of cases the TTD is always 0.
-There is no downtime between the start of the incident and the time when a security tool reports the behavior to an analyst.
+There should be no unseen activity as we've caught it in the first step.

 ##### TTD Case 2